 If you’ve purchased a primary residential property, you can claim for any defects from the developer during the Defect Liability Period (DLP).
 Here’s all you need to know about the DLP, including the recently amended law for latent (hidden) defects.

 In our previous article, we introduced an important term that all new house buyers must be aware of: the Defect Liability Period (DLP).
 To put it simply, it is the ‘warranty period’ from the Developer in case of any defects in the property.
-But wait, there’s good news for older purchasers, courtesy of a recently passed government ruling – if you’ve only recently noticed that there are defects in your property that was bought years ago, you might still be able to bring legal action against the developer for these latent defects (where the first occurrence of such defects cannot exceed 15 years).
+But wait, there’s good news for older purchasers, courtesy of a government ruling which was passed in 2019 – if you’ve only recently noticed that there are defects in your property that was bought years ago, you might still be able to bring legal action against the developer for these latent defects (where the first occurrence of such defects cannot exceed 15 years).
 This will be elaborated below.

 However, do take note that unlike the warranty that you might get from buying a smart device or even a brand new car, you can’t just exchange for a new unit if there are any defects in your property.
 You would need to carry out a detailed inspection of the housing unit, make a list of all the defects and thereafter, submit a defect claim to the Developer.